-As of December 31, 2015 As of per 31, 2014
+As of ber 31, 2016 As of per 31, 2015

-(in mill lions)
+(in mi

-Loss and LAE reserve, net \$ 460 \$ 367
+Loss and LAE reserve, net \$ 431 \$ 460

-Salvage and subrogation recoverable (5) (13)
+Salvage and subrogation recoverable (23) (5)

-Net reserves (salvage) \$ 455 \$ 354
+Net reserves (salvage) \$ 408 \$ 455

 The table below provides a reconciliation of net expected loss to be paid to net expected loss to be expensed.
-Expected loss to be paid differs from expected loss to be expensed due to: (1) salvage and subrogation recoverable for transactions that are in a net recovery position where the Company has not yet received recoveries on claims previously paid (having the effect of reducing net expected loss to be paid by the amount of the previously paid claim and the expected recovery), but will have no future income effect (because the previously paid claims and the corresponding recovery of those claims will offset in income in future periods), and (2) loss reserves that have already been established (and therefore expensed but not yet paid).
+Expected loss to be paid differs from expected loss to be expensed due to: (i) salvage and subrogation recoverable for transactions that are in a net recovery position where the Company has not yet received recoveries on claims previously paid (having the effect of reducing net expected loss to be paid by the amount of the previously paid claim and the expected recovery), but will have no future income effect (because the previously paid claims and the corresponding recovery of those claims will offset in income in future periods), and (ii) loss reserves that have already been established (and therefore expensed but not yet paid).